crownwcg/todos/README.md

-To do list created by react
+To do list created by react and redux